 Another example would be to think about identical twins but think about twins being separated at birth, these identical twins have the exact same blueprint.
 Now imagine those twins having experienced completely different lives.
 One had a happy, stable life; healthy physically and mentally.
 The other had to fight to survive, had experienced malnutrition and lots of metal and physical stress; drug abuse, etc.

 Now imagine seeing both of them after 30 or 40 years, you would see the differences.
 They would have manifested physically and mentally.
-More so there would be changes in an Epigenetic level.
+More so there would be changes at an Epigenetic level.
 What I mean is both blue prints would still be identical, however the overriding cellular activity would have changed how those genes expressed themselves permanently.

 Epigenetics is a new science but it shows how changes can affect not only the individual, but that of his or her children/grandchildren and beyond.
 Things like stress and diet seem to have a tremendous effect on how the genetic blueprint operates, for example a stress pregnant mother could be impacting the gene of her grandchildren.

 We are far from Newtonian physics here; the old belief that the body was a biological machine living in a mechanical universe; Quantum physics exposed the flaws of Newtonian physics as quantum physics showed us the invisible immaterial realm is actually far more important than the material realm.
 What it means is–your thoughts shape your environment far more than physical matter.

-At the end all this goes to show you that you are not controlled by your genetic makeup, instead your genetic readout; the ability to help control which genes are turned “on” and which are turned “off” is primarily determined by your thoughts, attitudes, and perceptions!!!!
+At the end, all this goes to show you are not controlled by your genetic makeup, instead your genetic readout; the ability to help control which genes are turned “on” and which are turned “off” is primarily determined by your thoughts, attitudes, and perceptions!!!!